feathr-ai/feathr/README.md

 Read the [Streaming Source Ingestion Guide](./docs/how-to-guides/streaming_source_ingestion.md) for more details.

+### Point in Time Joins

+Read [Point-in-time Correctness and Point-in-time Join in Feathr](https://linkedin.github.io/feathr/concepts/point-in-time-join.html) for more details.

 ## Running Feathr Examples

 Follow the [quick start Jupyter Notebook](./feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to try it out.
-There is also a companion [quick start guide](./docs/quickstart.md) containing a bit more explanation on the notebook.
+There is also a companion [quick start guide](https://linkedin.github.io/feathr/quickstart.html) containing a bit more explanation on the notebook.

 ## Cloud Integrations